whyhankee/node-flw/README.md

 ## What / Why

-`async` is the defacto standard for async flow control.
+`async` is the defacto standard for callback flow control.
 I do have some issues here that I would like to improve:

 * I'm always struggling with combinations of `auto`, `series`, `parallel`, `waterfall` and keeping references to the results from the called functions.
 It seems to boil down to either: